 - Keep packages of raw meat, poultry and fish in a separate plastic bag, bowl or pan on the lowest refrigerator shelf.
 This keeps juices from dripping onto other foods, and the lowest shelf is usually the coldest.

 - Use fresh meat, poultry and fish within a couple days.
-Toss meat, poultry or fish with an off odor, a sticky or slimy surface or perhaps a discoloration.
+Toss meat, poultry or fish with an off odor, a sticky or slimy surface or discoloration.

 - Eggs will stay fresher longer if you keep them in their carton, not in the egg tray or door shelf.